AnthropologieBiblique/Unbound2md/Bibles/NVG/Acts of the Apostles/NVG Ac 3.md

 ---
+aliases :
+- Acts of the Apostles 3
+- Actes 3
-aliases : Ac 3
+- Ac 3
+- Acts of the Apostles 3
 tags : Bible/Ac/3
 ---

-# Chapitre 3
+# Acts of the Apostles 3

 ###### 1
 Petrus autem et Ioannes ascen debant in templum ad horam orationis nonam.